codediodeio/sveltefire/README.md

 {$post?.title}
 ```

-Or better yet, use the built in `Doc` and `Collection` components.
+Or better yet, use the built in `Doc` and `Collection` components for Firestore, or `Node` and `NodeList` components for Realtime Database.
 See below.

 ## Stores